Error exponents of quantum state discrimination with composite correlated hypotheses: Quantum Hoeffding bound for composite correlated hypotheses

-We now present the main result of this section, which establishes the asymptotic behavior of the optimal type-I error in the error exponent regime for hypothesis testing between two sets of quantum states.
-This theorem generalizes the quantum Hoeffding bound from the i.i.d. case to the more general setting of composite and correlated hypotheses.
-Notably, the result holds under minimal and standard assumptions, which are satisfied by the frameworks considered in the generalized quantum Stein's lemmas~\cite{hayashi2024generalized,lami2024solutiongeneralisedquantumsteins,fang2024generalized}.
+In this section, we establish the quantum Hoeffding bound for composite correlated hypotheses.
+Notably, the result holds under minimal and standard assumptions, which are satisfied by many frameworks of interest, such as those considered in~\cite{hayashi2024generalized,lami2024solutiongeneralisedquantumsteins,fang2024generalized}.